 - “A picture is worth a thousand words.”
 If a figure or table clarifies and/or provides more information, then use it.
 Your instructor is NOT looking for “pretty” pictures.
 Figures and tables should be labelled and numbered sequentially, referenced if borrowed, and referred to in the text so that the reader knows which part of your argument it follows and supports.

 - On the title page, centre your title just above the middle of the sheet of paper.
 Capitalize all the title words except for “in,” “the,” or “and,” and always the first word.
-Include your name, course title, instructor’s name, and due date on the lower half of the page.
+Include your name, course title, instructor’s name, and due date on the page.

 - Before submitting your paper, PROOF-READ and correct!
 Spell-check will not pick up all errors.
 Rereading your “finished” paper after putting it aside for a minimum of 24-hours will give you fresh eyes to see errors that might be initially missed.
 Also, reading aloud will help identify awkwardly worded sentences.
 Having another person unfamiliar with your topic or subject read your paper will help identify problems, as well.

-- Keep a photocopy of your paper or save one to your U: drive in case your paper is accidentally misplaced; it happens on the rare occasion.
+- Keep a photocopy of your paper or save one to your U: drive (or cloud) in case your paper is accidentally misplaced; it happens on the rare occasion.
 From a student’s perspective: You may also want to keep other bits and pieces of information used in writing your paper (drafts, notes, etc.) until its return.
-If there is a question about the work done, you have the evidence.
+If there is a question about the work submitted, draft copies are evidence.
 Only after you have received your final grade should you delete your saved copy.

 You have a topic or question and have begun the task of researching and writing.
 At some point in your writing, you will include a thesis statement.
 If you are wondering what this is, read John Hill’s Five Minutes on Thesis Statement.